SnapBack

 // You accept (looks reasonable)

-// Later: Shipping costs are way off
+// Later: Shipping costs don't match your pricing tiers

 With SnapBack:

-• Understand Copilot missed the pricing tier logic
+• Pattern learning notes: “Copilot missed pricing tier logic in this file”

 // Original: (using your project's convention)